sstelfox/stelfox.net/content/blog/2016-02-26-better-practices-with-sudo.md

 administrators.

-Using this default configuration is forming bad habits and after working through it it's not particularily hard to make a drastic improvement on the granularity of control.
+Using this default configuration is forming bad habits and after working through it it's not particularly hard to make a drastic improvement on the granularity of control.

-I'm going to work through the changes I've made slowly building up my final config.
+I'm going to work through the changes I've made slowly building up my final configuration.

 ***These changes, if made incorrectly or with the wrong paths to binaries may effect your ability to get privileged access to the system.
 I strongly